-Octavia Boulevard was opened in 2005 as a replacement for an elevated segment of the Central Freeway damaged in the 1989 Loma Prieta Earthquake.
-The street maintains auto access to San Francisco's west side, carrying more than 40,000 cars a day.
-At the same time, its multiway design, with local access side lanes separated from through traffic by landscaped medians, buffers cyclists, pedestrians and residents from traffic.
-The surrounding neighborhood of Hayes Valley, blighted by the freeway since the 1950s, has been revitalized and will only become livelier as housing fills in a strip along the boulevard's east side left vacant by the freeway's demolition.
+Octavia Boulevard was opened in 2005 as a replacement for an elevated segment of San Francisco's Central Freeway damaged in the 1989 Loma Prieta Earthquake.
+The street maintains auto access between the city's east and west sides, carrying more than 40,000 cars a day.
+At the same time, its multiway design, with local-access side lanes separated from traffic by landscaped medians, serves to buffer cyclists, pedestrians and residents.
+The surrounding neighborhood of Hayes Valley, blighted by the freeway since the 1950s, has been revitalized and will become more livelier as housing fills in a strip along the boulevard's side left vacant by the freeway's demolition.